Dilli Ka Thug: Cast

+Production

+Madhubala was the initial choice for the female lead role.
+She left the film due to health issues, and was replaced by Nutan.

 Soundtrack

 The background score and soundtrack were composed by Ravi, while the lyrics were penned by Majrooh, Shailendra and S. H. Bihari.
 The song "Cat Mane Billi" was later adapted as the Tamil song "B.O.Y.
 Boy Inna Paiyan " for Thilakam (1960).